machitgarha/chop/README.md

 Certainly not.
 It is all about a matter of taste.
 You may prefer `std::cout`.
 Yes, `std::cout` is just good, but the function form makes me and my fingers happy.

+Also note that, Chop uses `std::cout` under the hood.

 ## Miscellaneous

 ### So, chop is another Persian word?